upm-space/dO2s/meteor/doc/a05-rolling-your-authentication.md

 ## Setting up the LogIn/SignUp with `accounts-password`

 For this part we will need to create the forms for signing in and logging in for the user in the respective pages.
 We'll also need the scripts to handle log in and signup plus we will use [jQuery validation](https://themeteorchef.com/tutorials/validating-forms-with-jquery-validation) to validate the forms.
-After that we also need a way to handle password recovery for the user and finally we'll maybe add some verification for the email address.
+After that we also need a way to handle password recovery for the user.

 ### Setting up the forms